 - Each state has various laws regarding the amount of time you can submit a claim, including for damage only, so be sure to ask the insurance adjuster about the timeline.

 Reasons to consider purchasing comprehensive coverage

 Unlike liability insurance, states do not require comprehensive coverage to drive legally.
 However, if you lease or finance your vehicle, the finance company or lessor will usually require the coverage.
-For other drivers who have the option to purchase comprehensive, you may find it beneficial to have this coverage and limit your out-of-pocket expenses when there is damage.
+For other drivers who have the option to purchase comprehensive, you may find it beneficial to have this coverage and limit your out-of-pocket expenses when there is damage in a covered claim.

 Fortunately, comprehensive coverage is typically inexpensive compared to other aspects of a car insurance policy.
 The cost is around $168 per year, according to the Insurance Information Institute (Triple-I), which may be worth it to you for the extra financial protection it provides.

 What is the difference between comprehensive and collision coverage?